 Yet, as time unfolded, Shivani Didi witnessed a remarkable transformation in her mother's behavior and personality.
 Intrigued by the positive shift, she embarked on her own quest, delving into the realm of Rajyoga meditation.
-Through deep introspection, she found peace, love, and a connection with God, guiding her on a spiritual path.
+Through deep introspection, she found peace, love, and a connection with God, guiding her on a spiritual meditation path.

 Spirituality, according to Shivani Didi, is more than just meditation; it encompasses a complete lifestyle.
 She encourages consistent practice to transform spirituality into a way of life, nurturing the soul and leading to a purposeful existence.

-What are Some Common Mistakes and Misconceptions related to Meditation?
+What are some Common Mistakes and Misconceptions related to Meditation?

-Shivani Didi directed our focus towards the essence of clarity in our mindfulness meditation practice.
+BK Shivani Didi directed our focus towards the essence of clarity in our mindfulness spiritual meditation practice.
 What is meditation?
 Why do we engage in it?
 What purpose does it serve?
 What outcomes do we seek?
 Every endeavor should bear results, for sustained motivation requires a meaningful destination.

 Didi explained the ideology of Brahma Kumari Rajyoga Meditation, centered on the transformative principle of "Sanskaar Parivartan" — our emotional thinking patterns, such as anger, compassion, jealousy, and kindness.
-At Brahma Kumari Rajyoga, the aim is to ascend from the lowest vibrations of lust, greed, ego, and attachment to the elevated realms of purity, detachment, love, and acceptance.
+At Brahma Kumari Rajyoga meditation, the aim is to ascend from the lowest vibrations of lust, greed, ego, and attachment to the elevated realms of purity, detachment, love, and acceptance.

 Rajyoga meditation aims to shift our consciousness from the body and ego to soul consciousness.
 By practicing early in the morning, we allow ourselves the opportunity to realign our programming from the lowest vibrations and connect our soul with the supreme soul.
 Meditation should not be merely a 30-minute practice; it encompasses a 24-hour meditative lifestyle.